A Practice Guide for Amateur Violinists and Violists

 Getting Started with Practice

 Building a practice habit isn’t just about spending more time in the practice room.
-It’s about bringing the focus and consistency to practice that allows meaningful progress.
+It’s about bringing the focus and consistency to practice that allows for meaningful progress.
 These resources will help you create mindful, structured practice sessions and make steady progress, even if your practice time is limited.

 - Building Effective Practice Habits for Violin and Viola